 Drama after World War II, including Beckett, the Modernists, and the Post-Modernists.
 Cross-listed with THEA 328.
-Category C. Prerequisite: Any 200-level ENGL course with a D or better.
+Category C.

 ENGL 329.
 Rhetoric, Writing and Race.
 3 Hours.

 An introduction to the intersections among rhetoric, writing, and race with a focus on works by Indigenous, Black, and Latinx people.
 Explore the ways that rhetoric and writing have shaped and argued about race.
 The basic concepts of rhetorical analysis will be utilized to examine and research a variety of texts to comprehend how the power of discourse and thinking about race has dominated the policies of the U.S. Category C.